cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 restart files, for instance, then an initial set of restart files has to be generated somehow or the first model task will presumably fail with missing input files.
-There are several ways to handle this in Cylc using different kinds of one-off (non-cycling) tasks that run at suite start-up.
+There are several ways to handle this in Cylc using different kinds of one-off (non-cycling) tasks that run at workflow start-up.

 - ``R1`` tasks (recommended):